seanchen607/LearnR/rnote.md

 match(c(4,8),x)
 # [1] 1 5
 ```
-match only returns the first encounter of a match, as you requested.
+  match only returns the first encounter of a match,as you requested.
   For multiple matching, %in% is the way to go:
 ```r
 x <- sample(1:4,10,replace=T)
 x